marcobacelo/edge-platform-local/README.md

 This document provides a complete architectural overview of the **Edge Platform**, highlighting its components, interactions, decisions, and design principles.
 It does *not* include deployment, operational, or testing instructions.

-## 📐 High-Level Architecture Diagram

-The full diagram (with official AWS icons) is available in:

-👉 **docs/edge-platform-architecture.drawio**

 ## 🧩 Architecture Components

 ### 1. Edge API (ECS Fargate)